ernest-alilovic/mws-restaurant-stage-1/README.md

 ## How to Run the Application

 The starter code for this project was provided by [Udacity](https://github.com/udacity/mws-restaurant-stage-1).
-The map was provided by [Mapbox](https://www.mapbox.com/).
+The application uses [leaflet](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).